-Where are my A&M seniors at??
-This post is all about you!
-Texas A&M is where I take 80% of my senior portrait sessions and I’m always discussing the location options around campus with seniors.
-Usually this happens over email, but I thought it would be a good idea to blog about the locations and share some photos I’ve taken at each spot!
+Texas A&M is where I take most of my senior portrait sessions and I’m always discussing the location options around campus with seniors.
 There are so many different locations for your A&M graduation pictures, and I’ve included them all here.
 From the traditional portraits you have to have to the quieter locations that have a more natural feel, there is something here for every senior!

 There are a few very traditional spots for senior portraits on A&M’s campus and 90% of my seniors choose to take portraits at one or more of these locations.

 I’m starting with the Administration Building because it is the most iconic senior portrait spot on campus which is kind of funny because most people never go to this building until they are taking pictures!
 It’s the home to offices for our president and other staff and it is stunning!!
 The huge stairs down the front of the building and the massive white pillars make this a gorgeous spot for some classy senior pictures.
 If you want to take your portraits here I recommend doing it at the beginning of your session for a few reasons.
 For one, this spot is in the shade so even if its sunny out, the light will still be perfect.
 Secondly, it gets crazy crowded here (especially towards the end of the semester) and if you wait until close to sunset you will spend a lot of time waiting and could possibly miss out on the good light if there are too many people.
 But, if you get there early you can take your time getting all of the iconic Administration Building hallway portraits you dreamed of!